Teaching

 Course syllabus:

-October 9Introduction & Preliminaries / history of Rydberg physics.
+April 8Introduction & Preliminaries / history of Rydberg physics / Hydrogen atom.
 Lecture 1 Notes.

-November 27Scattering length / Fermi pseudopotential.
+June 10Scattering length and the Fermi pseudopotential.
 Lecture 8 Notes.